Dolly (trailer): Australia

 Converter dollies are used in road trains in Australia, most commonly with two or three axles and a hinged drawbar.
 They are also frequently referred to as road train dollies.

 The C-dolly design is not allowed in Australia, as it prevents articulation between the dolly wheels and the axles of the truck or trailer in front of the dolly.
 Australian rules require articulation between axle groups.

 Low-loader dollies – which present a kingpin rather than a drawbar coupling – are used with many low loaders to allow heavy cargo to be carried without overloading the wheels of the prime mover or the low loader.

 Airport dolly

 Dollies are used for the transportation of loose baggages, oversized bags, mail bags, loose cargo carton boxes, etc. between an aircraft and the terminal or sorting facility.
 In the US, these dollies are called baggage carts, but in Europe baggage cart means baggage trolleys used by individual passengers.

+Aircraft ground carriage

+An aircraft ground carriage / ground power assisted takeoff and landing concept is a landing gear system connected to the ground, on which aircraft can take off and land without their aircraft-installed landing gear.